 - Creamy Spaghetti Squash with Marinara

 Oven roasted vegetables are my favorite!
 I love how the oven makes them golden brown and perfectly crispy.
-Roasting vegetables brings out their natural sweetness and is one of the easiest cooking methods to master.
-Below are some more roasted vegetable recipes from my blog:
+Roasting brings out their natural sweetness and is one of the easiest cooking methods to master.
+Below are some recipes for individual veggies:

 - Crispy Roasted Cauliflower